-All appliances and gas unions have a gas dispersal hole nearby.
+All appliances and gas unions have a gas dispersal hole within the same compartment.
 It is essential that these are not blocked or made ineffective.

 FIRE SAFETY

 Fire Extinguishers

 It is recommended that a 1 kg (2lb) minimum capacity dry powder fire extinguisher be carried inside your motorhome at all times.
 A pan fire must not have an extinguisher aimed at it, but must be smothered with a fire blanket.